- Publications and resources

-Part 60 of CASR was developed to update, consolidate and replace current rules found in Civil Aviation Order (CAO) 45.0, and documents, FSD-1 and FSD-2, that define requirements for flight simulators and synthetic trainers.
-Part 60 of CASR 1998 prescribes the rules for the manufacture, supply and use of synthetic training devices (STDs), a term which covers a broader range of devices.
+Part 60 of CASR 1998 was developed to update, consolidate and replace rules found in Civil Aviation Order (CAO) 45.0, and documents, FSD-1 and FSD-2, that previously defined requirements for flight simulators, flight training devices and other synthetic trainers that may be used by a person to gain aeronautical experience.
+The collective term for these devices is Flight Simulation Training Devices (FSTDs).

 Who Part 60 affects

 - organisations that design, manufacture and supply flight simulators and flight training devices.

 Projects are opened to revise a CASR Part.

 Consultation and project activities